apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 Refer to the JavaDoc or the source code for more details.

-You can add a request signer when building the sink:
+A request signer can be added to the sink in the builder:

 ```java
 PrometheusSink sink = PrometheusSink.builder()